ITRS-Group/cordial/tools/geneos/cmd/pkgcmd/_docs/install.md

 Installations can be limited to a specific host with the global `--host`/`-H` option otherwise the installation is done to all configured hosts.

+Finally, if you just want to download releases and not install them - so you can put them on a shred drive for example - then you can use the `--download`/`-D` option.
+This will download the selected releases to the current directory, or if you give a directory on the command line then to that directory.
+Note that this option makes no sense with a number of other command line options and will error if those are given, e.g. `--local/-L` and so on.